-Petite sofas bear a close resemblance to a traditional sofa but actually have a shallower seating surface.
-That said, though they may look smaller than standard sofas, they stand at a similar height and have the same size.
+Petite sofas bear a close resemblance to a traditional sofa but have a shallower seating surface.
+That said, though they may look smaller than standard sofas, they stand at a similar height and are the same size.
 A noteworthy feature is their straight and compact backrest, which makes them more comfortable since the structure is not too reclined.

 Such a sofa structure is mainly suitable for kids and shorter people who find their feet hanging on chairs and sofas.
 Apart from that, they can be a space-saving yet functional solution for longer rooms that aren’t too wide.
 That’s because a standard petite sofa can provide comfortable seating for three guests without encroaching on more space.

 27. High Back Sofa